videojs/video.js/docs/guides/react.md

   const videoRef = React.useRef(null);
   const { options } = props;

-  // This seperate functional component fixes the removal of the videoelement
+  // This separate functional component fixes the removal of the videoelement
   // from the DOM when calling the dispose() method on a player const VideoHtml = ( props ) => (
     <div data-vjs-player>